Lyquix/tpl_lyquix/docs/install.md

     * You can edit `custom.php` as needed to meet the requirements of your project.
     * You can control what PHP includes from [`php/`](../php/) folder to use.
     * Create custom PHP includes in [`php/custom/`](../php/custom/).
+  * You can do `npm install` and then `gulp` to have CSS and JS files automatically processed whenever there are any changes to SCSS and JS files.

 ### Updating the Template